karrioapi/karrio/README.md

 ## What are the benefits?

-Karrio is the only **platform-focused** open-source shipping platform with label generation, customs documentation generation and package tracking API that **you can host on your own infrastructure**.
+Karrio is the only **platform-focused** open-source shipping platform with label generation, document generation and package tracking API that **you can host on your own infrastructure**.

 We are an open-source alternative to manual in-house carrier integration and Multi-carrier Saas APIs.
 We're designed to be more **developer-friendly**, with the fullset of shipping functionalities without vendor-lockin.

+### Shipping for platforms

+With Karrio, you can extend your platform with native shipping capabilities.
+Improve merchants, shippers and customers experience on your Marketplace, eCommerce, ERP, WMS, OMS, 3PL and Logistics platform.

 ### Shipping for enterprise

 Karrio makes modern shipping accessible to retailers as well as enterprises in regulated industries and government agencies.

-### Shipping for platforms

-With Karrio, you can extend your platform with native shipping capabilities.
-Improve merchants, shippers and consumers experience on your Marketplace, eCommerce, ERP, WMS, OMS and apps.

 ## Support